AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Methods and Materials

 \subsubsection{Temporal association module}

 On top of the geometry processing module, we develop a temporal association module to enable grasp pose tracking.
-The key of the temporal association module is to generate high-level features for each grasp pose so that we can compute the correspondence score between each two grasp poses across time.
+The key of the temporal association module is to generate a feature vector for each grasp pose so that we can compute the correspondence score between each two grasp poses across time.

-We first introduce how we construct high-level features for each grasp pose.
+We first introduce how we construct the feature vector for each grasp pose.
 Given an input point cloud, the geometry processing module outputs $\mathcal{M}$ grasp poses by choosing the pose with the highest score on each of the $\mathcal{M}$ seed points.
 Concurrently, we can obtain the seed features and the grasp features of the seed points.
 These features are extracted before the last layer of two MLP blocks in the GSNet.
 Fig.~\ref{fig_smallmodel} illustrates the feature location.
 These features mainly represent the geometric cues of the grasp poses.
 Considering that the texture or color information is also a strong cue for tracking, we also extract the color features of each seed point.
-Using the predicted grasp pose, we group the RGB information along the grasp direction using cylinder grouping described in \cite{graspnet}, where the input seed features are replaced by seed colors. $\mathcal{K}$ RGB tuples are grouped for each of the $\mathcal{M}$ seed points, resulting in a size of $\mathcal{M\times K \times} 3$.
+Using the predicted grasp pose, we group the RGB information along the grasp direction using cylinder grouping, where the input seed features are replaced by seed colors.
+RGB information of $\mathcal{K}$ points inside the cylinder space ($\mathcal{K}$ is set to 16) are grouped for each of the $\mathcal{M}$ seed points, resulting in a size of $\mathcal{M\times K \times} 3$.
 The local texture information is forwarded through an MLP block with pooling layers to obtain the color features.
-Then the color features, seed features, grasp features, and the grasp poses (parameters of shape $\mathcal{M}\times 12$, the length 12 is composed of rotation matrix (9) and translation (3)) are concatenated and fed into an MLP layer to get the high-level features with size $1\times\mathcal{C}$ for each predicted grasp.
+Then the color features, seed features, grasp features, and the grasp poses (parameters of shape $\mathcal{M}\times 12$, the length 12 is composed of rotation matrix (9) and translation (3)) are concatenated and fed into an MLP block to get the feature vector with size $\mathcal{C}$ for each predicted grasp ($\mathcal{C}$ is set to 256).

-After obtaining the high-level features of each grasp pose, we can calculate the correspondence score between each two grasp poses.
+After obtaining the feature vector of each grasp pose, we can calculate the correspondence score between each two grasp poses.
 Let $\mathbf{f}_1$ be the feature vector for grasp $\mathcal{G}_1$ in the first point cloud, and $\mathbf{f}_2$ for grasp $\mathcal{G}_2$ in the second point cloud, we calculate the correspondence score using cosine similarity:

 The scores for all $(\mathbf{f}_1,\mathbf{f}_2)$ pairs are computed and form the correspondence matrix.